Tamagotchi Plaza: Critical response

-Tamagotchi Plaza received "generally unfavorable" reviews according to review aggregator Metacritic.
+Tamagotchi Plaza received "generally unfavorable" reviews according to review aggregator platform Metacritic, with the Nintendo Switch 2 edition being the sixth-worst-rated game on the site in 2025.
 Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 28% of critics.
-Critics praised the game's art style and design, but criticized the repetitive and grinding nature of the minigames, with Zubi Khan of CGMagazine calling the gameplay "charming but shallow".
+Critics praised the game's presentation, but criticized the repetitive and grinding nature of the minigames, with Zubi Khan of CG Magazine calling the gameplay "charming but shallow".
+Critics also panned the game's lack of difficulty, noting that adults will be bored of the game within minutes.
+Multiple critics compared the minigames negatively to the kind that could be found on browsers or mobile phones.
 Many critics also panned the lack of in-game tutorials for the minigames, which they described as frustrating and inappropriate for the games target audience.
+Some critics also panned the lack of touch controls, stating that using the buttons to navigate the user interface does not feel intuitive.

 Some reviewers praised the game for its simplicity and low-stress gameplay.
-Josh Broadwell of Polygon praised the game for its low stakes pacing and relaxing gameplay.
+Josh Broadwell of Polygon praised the game for its low stakes pacing that he credited for curing his insomnia.
 Writing for ScreenHub, Leah J. Williams praised the return of the series' minigames and cozy presentation, as well as the modern improvements.
+Writing for DenfaminicoGamer, Mota Okai jokingly praised the game for letting players work in a positive work environment and recommended it for adults who are exhausted by real-world work stress.
+Daz Skubich of Pocket Tactics praised the game for the nostalgia it invoked and called it "a love letter to the mid-2000s DS games".